sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

 ### Using domain knowledge for optimization

 I know that vectors are very [sparse](https://en.wikipedia.org/wiki/Sparse_array).
 In average one recipe has ~150 non-zero values in an almost 2.2k long array.
-I am wasting time multiplying zero.
+This means I am wasting time multiplying zero.
 Let's remove them.

 ### Use a dictionary

 Instead of using an array I will use a dictionary.
-The idea behind this take is:
+The idea behind this take is this:

 - it will allow me to store only those ingredients that the recipe has.
 This way the vector will shrink by an order of magnitude and as a side effect I will also shrink memory usage (although not that much since dictionary in .NET is a memory heavy structure)
 - since I shrunk the vector I don't need to enumerate over all the ingredients, but only over those from one of the vectors